Together as One: Leaving & Cleaving

 • Intrusive parents not respecting a newly married couple’s boundaries.

-• Relying too heavily on parents for decision-making thus leaving the other spouse feeling insignificant.
+• Relying too heavily on parents for decision-making, thus leaving the spouse feeling insignificant.

 • One or both individuals in a couple maintaining a mindset of singleness or allegiance to their friends over their marriage union.

 A healthy leaving process requires changes in both the parents and the child leaving the family.
 Genesis 2:24 is as much a command to parents as it is to the couple getting married.
-It is wise for parents to understand the dynamics a young couple experiences as they try to forge the identity of a new marriage in the midst of two competing families.
-It is also helpful to remember the responsibility is on the husband and wife to make the break from home, not on the parents to force out their children.
+It is wise for parents to understand the dynamics a young couple experiences as they try to forge the identity of a new marriage in the midst of two competing families, while remembering the responsibility is on the new couple to make the break from home.

-Appropriate leaving means you are more concerned about your spouse’s ideas, opinions and directives than you are your parents, friends, or other extended family.
+Appropriate leaving means you are more concerned about your spouse’s ideas, opinions, and directives than those of your parents, friends, or other extended family.
+This also means when you commit to marry another person you choose to give up unhelpful comparisons.
 This type of leaving facilitates appropriate cleaving to one another.
 The Hebrew meaning of the word “cleave” is “to cling” or “keep close.”
-The modern Hebrew use gives the sense of “to stick to, adhere to.”
-Consider the image of gluing two objects together or getting super glue stuck to your fingers.
-It is impossible to pull the objects or fingers apart without some kind of damage.
-The “glue” brings the objects or fingers together as one, and so it is in the marriage relationship.
+The modern Hebrew use gives the sense of “to stick to or adhere to.”

-The cleaving process creates a deep connection that does not allow children to come between parents and play one parent against another, nor friends to disturb the marriage union.
+The cleaving process creates a deep connection.
+It does not allow children to come between parents and play one parent against another or friends to disturb the marriage union.
 In addition, the newly formed couple will seek to solve problems on their own, allowing their parents to be parents and not gatekeepers.
-This does not mean they do not seek advice or input from parents, but in the end, they realize the decision is between the couple.
+This does not mean they do not seek advice or input from their family of origin, but in the end, they realize the decision is up to the couple.

 There are a number of things to consider as you seek to facilitate the cleaving process: